 Combine the beef broth with Worcestershire sauce, balsamic vinegar, tomato paste, salt, and pepper.
 Pour it evenly into the slow cooker.
 The liquid should come a little less than halfway up the beef, as it will release plenty of natural juices.

-Cover with the lid and cook on LOW for 8 hours until fall-apart tender.
+Cover with the lid and cook on LOW for 8-9 hours until it’s fall-apart tender, or on HIGH for 5 hours.
+Note: For more tender meat, cook closer to 9 hours or until tender.

 Step 4 | Shred and serve